svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/transaction-queue.md

 ## Order Within the Queue

 Within the transaction queue, transactions are ranked so that transactions paying a higher transaction cost come first.
-This ranking is not by the transactions' _absolute_ SGY cost, but by costs _relative to the [minimum cost for that type of transaction](transaction-cost.html#special-transaction-costs)_.
+This ranking is not by the transactions' _absolute_ RCP cost, but by costs _relative to the [minimum cost for that type of transaction](transaction-cost.html#special-transaction-costs)_.
 Transactions that pay the same transaction cost are ranked in the order the server received them.
 Other factors may also affect the order of transactions in the queue; for example, transactions from the same sender are sorted by their `Sequence` numbers so that they are submitted in order.

 The precise order of transactions in the queue decides which transactions get added to the next in-progress ledger version in cases where there are more transactions in the queue than the expected size of the next ledger version.
 The order of the transactions **does not affect the order the transactions are executed within a validated ledger**.
 In each validated ledger version, the transaction set for that version executes in [canonical order](consensus.html#calculate-and-share-validations).